Skip to content

-Please Note: This course is limited to sworn law enforcement employed by an agency fulltime, part-time, or auxiliary and assigned or will be assigned to a school and retired law enforcement, LESO (HB 218) certified who are employed directly by a school district to be a School Safety Officer (SSO).
+Please Note: This course is limited to sworn law enforcement employed by a Law Enforcement Agency fulltime, part-time, or auxiliary and assigned or will be assigned to a school and retired law enforcement, LEOSA (HB 218) certified who are employed directly by a school district to be a School Safety Officer (SSO).

 WHO SHOULD ATTEND?